Italy's A2A to sell stake in Montenegro's EPCG utility: minister

-PODGORICA Italy's biggest regional utility A2A will divest of its stake in Montenegro's Elektorprivreda Crne Gore (EPCG) utility after July 1, the Balkan country's economy minister said on Wednesday.
+PODGORICA (Reuters) - Italy's biggest regional utility A2A will divest of its stake in Montenegro's Elektorprivreda Crne Gore (EPCG) utility after July 1, the Balkan country's economy minister said on Wednesday.

 A2A, controlled by the cities of Milan and Brescia, spent around 436 million euros on buying a 43.7 percent holding in EPCG, which it has since cut to 41.7 percent.
 In May it hired investment bank Rothschild to advise on a stake sale.